Marsdens in France

 In 1885 Max Kiefe and his wife Constance were naturalised as French citizens, as was Max’s younger brother and business partner Auguste Kiefe.
 In 1889 Constance Rebecca Marsden/Kiefe died aged 37 leaving six children: Victor (9), Félix (7), Edmond (6), Oscar (4), Marguerite (2), and Pauline (7 months).
 The family had lived at 20 Rue Chauchat, Paris; then Boulevard d’Andilly, Montmorency; and in 1889 at 21 Rue Desbordes Valmore, Passy, Paris.

 Four years after the death of his wife Constance, in 1893 Max Kiefe married a cousin of Constance, Emily Meyer/Jacobs, in London.
 Emily, who had been widowed ten years before, had no children from her first marriage to Joseph Jacobs.
-The three elder Kiefe children were sent to Max Kiefe’s native Germany, while Emily brought up her three younger step-children in Paris.
+The three elder Kiefe children (aged 13, 11, and 10) were educated in Max Kiefe’s native Germany, while Emily brought up her three younger step-children in Paris.
 She adopted Marguerite and Pauline according to French law (“Jewish Chronicle”, 5 November 1920).
 They lived at 51 Faubourg Poissoniere, Paris; and also at Rue Scheffer, Paris 16e (pictured in the garden).

 Emily Meyer/Jacobs/Kiefe, and with her second husband Max Kiefe